-Venezuelan state agents are committing systematic human rights violations and abuses in an apparent attempt to silence dissent.
-Since 2014 Venezuelan security and intelligence forces have perpetrated arbitrary detention, short-term enforced disappearances, torture and ill-treatment and sexual and gender-based violence with impunity.
+Since at least 2014 Venezuelan security and intelligence forces have perpetrated arbitrary detention, short-term enforced disappearances, torture and ill-treatment and sexual and gender-based violence, largely targeting actual and perceived government opponents.
 Various state agents have also allegedly perpetrated thousands of extrajudicial killings in the name of combatting crime.
 According to the Venezuelan human rights project, Lupa Por la Vida, at least 1,414 killings were carried out in 2021 alone.
-The government has also increased its harassment and persecution against civil society, independent media, and human rights and humanitarian actors.
+The government has also taken steps to restrict civic space and limit the operations of human rights defenders, independent media and civil society, including through harassment and persecution.

 In September 2020 the HRC-mandated FFM on Venezuela warned that patterns of violations and abuses since at least 2014 were authorized at the highest level of government and committed as part of a "widespread and systematic attack" against the civilian population that may amount to crimes against humanity.
 In December 2020 the Chief Prosecutor of the ICC asserted that there are reasonable grounds to believe that crimes against humanity have been committed since at least April 2017.
+An investigation was opened in November 2021.

 In September 2021 the FFM warned that Venezuela's judicial system is perpetuating impunity for possible atrocities.
-Despite efforts by the government to minimize international scrutiny, the FFM warned on 18 March that domestic investigations remain limited in scope and only target low-level perpetrators.
+Despite efforts by the government to minimize international scrutiny, the FFM further warned on 18 March 2022 that domestic investigations remain limited in scope and only target low-level perpetrators.

-Communities along Venezuela's border with Colombia and other areas of the country, including mining areas, are also at heightened risk of egregious abuses by non-state armed groups or criminal gangs, acting at times with the consent and direct involvement of Venezuelan security agents.
+Communities along Venezuela's border with Colombia and other areas of the country are also at heightened risk of egregious abuses by non-state armed groups or criminal gangs, acting at times with the consent and direct involvement of Venezuelan state agents.
+Regular clashes between armed groups along the border have resulted in mass displacement, civilian fatalities, disappearances and the forced recruitment of children.

-Patterns of possible atrocity crimes first emerged in 2014 when mass protests erupted in response to insecurity, hyperinflation and a lack of essential services.
+Following years of the gradual erosion of the rule of law and democratic space, the situation in Venezuela escalated in 2014 when mass protests erupted in response to insecurity, hyperinflation and a lack of essential services.
 Security forces reacted with disproportionate force, torture and sexual violence.
-State agents responded with similar patterns of violations and abuses during subsequent mass protests, including in 2019 when the start of President Nicolás Maduro's second term sparked an intense political struggle with the leader of the then opposition-controlled National Assembly, Juan Guaidó.
+State agents responded with similar patterns of violations and abuses during subsequent mass protests, including in 2019 when the start of President Nicolás Maduro's second term sparked an intense struggle with the leader of the then opposition-controlled National Assembly, Juan Guaidó, causing a protracted political crisis.
 More than 6 million people have left the country since 2014 in what has become the largest migration crisis in Latin America.

+The Venezuelan government is pursuing policies that enable systematic human rights violations and abuses in an apparent attempt to silence dissent.
 Extrajudicial killings appear to be part of a systematic strategy to reinforce social control.
-While the number of killings reduced following the publication of the FFM's first report, state security forces continue to target civilians with various abuses.
-The government continues to take steps to restrict civic space and limit the operations of human rights defenders and other civil society.
+The number of killings reduced following the publication of the FFM's first report in September 2020, suggesting a possible deterrent effect of international scrutiny.
+However, state security forces have continued their targeted repression and systematic abuses.
 Government-linked media outlets play a key role in state repression and persecution.

 The limited actions taken by the national judicial system emboldens state agents to continue perpetrating possible crimes against humanity, including politically motivated arbitrary detentions and torture.
 The ICC's decision to open an investigation is an important step in advancing accountability efforts in light of the government's unwillingness to investigate high-level perpetrators.
-Continued independent, impartial scrutiny, including by the FFM, remains essential to ensuring accountability and preventing further atrocities.
+Continued independent, impartial scrutiny, including by the FFM, remains essential for ensuring accountability and preventing further atrocities.